brandonbloom/brandonbloom.github.io/source/_posts/2013-06-18-oop-cycles.md

 ![Person / Address / Company ball-of-mud](/images/oop-cycle.png)

-Any time you add a type to this graph, it's instantly tangled-up with everything else.
+Any time you add a type to this graph, it is instantly tangled-up with everything else.
 Compare this with this functional variant:

 ![Person / Address / Company untangled](/images/fp-dag.png)

 Now you can analyze, compile, and reason about a subset of this graph.
-Reasoning about any particular node only requires reasoning about the transitive closure of it's dependencies.
+Reasoning about any particular node only requires reasoning about the transitive closure of its dependencies.
 However, in the presence of ubiquitous cycles, the transitive closure is equivalent to the entire graph.

 Unfortunately, we've now lost the convenient `noun.verb` or `noun.component`